zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 > Phew!
 That first meeting taught me a very good lesson.
 Never miss a meeting when new officers are being chosen!
 > I begin our story by saying that I was absent at last month ’s meeting.
 “Absent” is the opposite of “present,” it means you’re not there.
 If you’re present, you are there.
 For example: “I was present at my wedding.”
 I  was actually there at my own wedding – amazing, I know!
 “Absent” would be the opposite, that you were not there: “I was often absent from school.”
 I say, “I w as absent at last month’s meeting,” meaning I wasn’t there, “so imagine my surpr ise when I found out that I had been elected the committee’s secretary!”
 “To be elect ed” means chosen, usually through a vote for a particular job or position .
 In the United States, we elect our president; we vote for him or her.

 In this case, I got elected when I wasn’t at the meetin g, meaning I didn’t know they were going to vote for me, for the committee posit ion of secretary.
 A “secretary” is normally a person at a meeting who writes down notes about what happened, and then types up those notes, puts them in a  Word document or prints them out, and gives them to people, usually at the next meeting.
 Those notes are called “minutes.”
 “Minutes” also refers to t ime; 60 seconds is one minute.
-But here, when we use “minutes” (plural) in  talking about a meeting, we’re talking about notes from the last meeting that sa y what we did, what we decided, and so forth.
+But here, when we use “minutes” (plural) in  talking about a meeting, we’re talking about notes from the last meeting that say what we did, what we decided, and so forth.

 I say as part of my duties, I have to take minutes at each m eeting.
 We use the verb “to take” when we talk about writing down notes ab out the meeting: “to take minutes.”
 I then say that taking minutes means I have to pay attention and try my best to transcribe what each person says, or at least do my best to summarize.
 “To transcribe” means to write down everythin g that is said, or to record everything that is said.
 Normally, “transcribe” mea ns to write it; you could record it first and then write it down.
 When we do t hese episodes of ESL Podcast, after we finish we go back and we transcribe them ; we write down everything that is said, and then we put that in our Le arning Guide.
 That is what is happening here, I’m supposed to transcribe what peopl e say at the meeting.
 Now of course, it would be impossible to write down ever ything that everyone says, so normally what we do in writing up minutes is to su mmarize.
 “To summarize” means to just say what was important, give the basic information without necessarily writing down everything that everyone said, so that’s what I have to do as the committee secretary.